 If you would like someone to lodge a complaint on your behalf (e.g. a solicitor), you must give them authorisation in writing and they must submit a copy of this authorisation when lodging the complaint.

-To lodge a complaint with the FOI Commissioner:
+To lodge a complaint with the Information Commissioner:

-- ensure that your complaint is a matter the FOI Commissioner can handle; and
+- ensure that your complaint is a matter the Information Commissioner can handle; and

-- submit a completed and signed complaint form.
+- submit a completed complaint form.
 You should include supporting documentation with your complaint form.

-If you are unsure about whether the FOI Commissioner can handle your complaint, please feel free to contact us by calling 1300 842 364.
+If you are unsure about whether the Information Commissioner can handle your complaint, please feel free to contact us by calling 1300 00 6842 (1300 00 OVIC).